wbsoft/parce/docs/source/overview.rst

 tedious and slow text or token searching to determine what kind of text we're in.

-And because Frescobaldi needs to provide the user also with a *musical* understanding of the LilyPond music, it converts the token structure of a text document to a Music structure, which is currently rebuilt on every single change of the text.
+I created the transform module because Frescobaldi needs to provide the user also with a *musical* understanding of the LilyPond music text: it should convert the text document to a musical structure.
+Currently, this whole structure is invalidated on every single change of the text, and then rebuilt when requested.
+Using *parce*'s transform module, I can arrange it so that only the modified part of the text and the tokenized tree structure need to be re-transformed, smartly reusing intermediate transformed results from contexts that didn't change.

-So I created the transform module, which is capable of transforming only the modified parts of a text to anything else, smartly reusing intermediate transformed results from contexts that didn't change.
+Because this realtime, incrementally tokenizing and transforming is such a generic process, I decided to make *parce* a separate, generic Python package.

 TODO
 ^^^^